List of Kamen Rider W characters: Stone

 "Stone" (ストーン, Sutōn) is an unassuming architecture otaku skilled in lock picking who appears exclusively in the crossover film Kamen Rider × Kamen Rider OOO & W Featuring Skull: Movie War Core.
 After Isamu Bito introduced Stone to Sokichi Narumi to help him solve the "Spider Man" case, Stone helped Sokichi break into the Yaguchi Talent Agency, but the former was captured and murdered by the Bat Dopant.

 Stone is portrayed by Shiro Tsubuyaki.

 Kamen Rider Core

-Kamen Rider Core (仮面ライダーコア, Kamen Raidā Koa) is a giant magma-based monster created from three black Core Medals and the Memory Memory (メモリーメモリ, Memorī Memori) who appears exclusively in the crossover film Kamen Rider × Kamen Rider OOO & W Featuring Skull: Movie War Core.
+Kamen Rider Core (仮面ライダーコア, Kamen Raidā Koa) is a giant magma-themed monster created from three black Core Medals and the Memory (メモリー, Memorī) Memory who appears exclusively in the crossover film Kamen Rider × Kamen Rider OOO & W Featuring Skull: Movie War Core.
 He attempts to destroy the world, but is foiled and destroyed by Kamen Riders W and OOO, who shatter the Medals and Memory in the process.

-In battle, Core is powered by Earth's inner core, can burn anything within physical contact, possesses pyrokinesis, and can turn the lower half of his body into a motorcycle.
+In battle, Core is powered by Earth's inner core, allowing him to burn anything within physical contact, possesses pyrokinesis, and can turn the lower half of his body into a motorcycle.

 Kamen Rider Core is voiced by Fumihiko Tachiki.